 - 2 tablespoons Olive Oil

-- 6 large Carrots, peeled and cut in large chunks
+- 6 large Carrots, peeled and cut into large chunks

 - Generously season on all sides of the roast with kosher salt and freshly ground black pepper.